Churchill War Rooms Tickets

-This audio guide is available in English, French, German, Italian, Spanish, Hebrew, Portuguese and Mandarin, ensuring that visitors from around the world can enjoy their experience and learn a lot about Winston Churchill while they are here.
+This audio guide is available in English, French, German, Italian, Spanish, Hebrew, Portuguese, and Mandarin.

 Although we do not provide any guided trips through the museum, these walking tours will allow you to learn more about the history of the area.

 This location is actually a combination of two separate pieces: The Churchill Museum and the Cabinet War Rooms.